GuardBear2/SIEM/tools/agent-upgrade/README.md

 ### Run the upgrade

-Get the WPK package into the Wazuh manager and run:
+Get the WPK package into the GuardBear manager and run:

 ```
 /var/ossec/bin/agent_upgrade -a 001 -f path/to/myagent.wpk -x upgrade.sh